Rotator Cuff Exercises

 Pole/wand exercises

-A long object such as a pole or broom handle can be used to assist the weak shoulder.
+A pole, wand, or broom handle can be used to assist movement in the injured shoulder.

-• Use your good arm to move the injured shoulder as high as you can comfortably manage, and stop if it is painful
+• Use your unaffected arm to lift the injured shoulder as far as is comfortable.
+Stop if you feel pain

-• Try to relax the injured arm so it is not working
+• Keep the injured arm relaxed so it does not actively assist the movement

 Rotator cuff stretching exercises